JaZafier00716/JaZafier00716/README.md

 ## 👤 About Me

 I'm a passionate Computer Science student at VSB - Technical University of Ostrava with a strong foundation in both low-level and high-level programming.
 I enjoy tackling challenges in C, C++, Assembly (NASM), and modern web technologies like React and Next.js.
 With experience in hardware, Linux systems, and GPU computing, I thrive in learning new technologies and building efficient, readable code.
-Outside coding, I’m into disc golf, fitness, swimming, and hiking — always looking for new ways to grow both personally and professionally.

 ---